kjammons/FP_HOME/README.md

 4. TBD

 NOTE FOR TEAM - We should include content from our project plan/write-up in this read me at a later time.

+I am making notes in Kristen's branch to demo how branching works